markfinger/django-node/README.md

 Basic usage
 -----------

-To create a JS service, define a function and export is a CommonJS module.
+To create a JS service, define a function and export it as a module.

 ```javascript
 var service = function(request, response) {